Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/PX4_MXS_PR.md

 # Sagetech MXS PX4 Support Driver

 This pull request provides support for Sagetech MXS transponders.

 __Authors:__ @mmccormick12 and @faberc.

-## Notes
+## Testing

-This code has been tested on a Cubepilot CubeOrange board, and CUAV X7+.
+This code has been tested in SITL, on a Cubepilot CubeOrange flight controller, and a CUAV X7+ flight controller.

+## Thanks!

 Thank you very much to Ryan Johnston and @dakejahl as well as others in the PX4 Slack for your assistance.
 Feedback on this pull request would be very appreciated.